 Spontaneous Emission of Light

 The second step for the proper working of a laser diode is the Spontaneous emission of light.
 As of now, you know that the electrons were excited by some external source and therefore, jumped from the lower energy level to the higher energy level.
 But it is a well-known fact that it can’t stay there forever.
 I mean to say that nothing can be excited forever.
 Can you???
 NO. So, in order to achieve stability, while shifting down from the higher energy level to the lower energy level; electrons will release some energy in the form of a photon.

 The energy of the emitted photon (spontaneous emission) will be equivalent to the energy difference of the two energy levels i.e higher and lower energy levels.
 This whole process of electron shifting from a higher energy level to a lower energy level by emitting a photon is known as the Spontaneous emission of light. the same process is applied in LEDs to produce light.

 Stimulated Emission of Light

-The third and most important step for the proper working of a laser diode is Stimulated emission of light.
+The third and most important step for the proper working of a laser diode is the Stimulated emission of light.
 In order to get more coherent and monochromatic light, we need to increase the quantity of the generated photons.
 That’s why partially reflecting mirrors are incorporated on either side of the junction diode (see the construction figure).
 As a result, the photons generated during spontaneous emission in the laser will get trapped inside the junction diode.

 see also, A Brief Introduction To Compton Effect